- Written by Dr.Mehmet Demircioglu

 A side temple point needs flatter direction and finer graft selection than a front corner refinement.

-A small temple transplant can be enough when the patient has a stable pattern, a mature hairline shape, and a narrow gap that only needs softening.
-In that setting, conservative surgery can improve the frame of the face without spending too much of the donor budget.
+A small temple transplant can be enough when the pattern is stable, the hairline shape is mature, and the gap only needs softening.
+In that setting, careful surgery can improve the frame of the face without spending too much of the donor budget.

 A limited graft number can be a strength here, not a compromise.
-A patient who only needs corner refinement may not benefit from a larger operation.
+If the real problem is only corner refinement, a larger operation may not add value.
 More grafts may lower the hairline unnecessarily, increase the surgical footprint, and make future planning harder.

 Temple surgery can be technically possible and still be a poor choice.
-The risk is higher when the patient is young, the recession has changed quickly, the crown is starting to thin, or the donor area does not look strong enough for future needs.
+The risk is higher when someone is young, the recession has changed quickly, the crown is starting to thin, or the donor area does not look strong enough for future needs.

-In a young patient, the temptation is to rebuild the exact teenage corners.
+In a younger man, the temptation is to rebuild the exact teenage corners.
 That can look attractive in a drawing, but it may not age well.
-A mature, slightly higher shape often protects the patient better than a low, sharp hairline that demands too many grafts too early.
+A mature, slightly higher shape often protects him better than a low, sharp hairline that demands too many grafts too early.

 This decision is closely related to whether a hair transplant is worth it at Norwood 2.
 At Norwood 2, filling the temples is only part of the judgment.
 The pattern also has to be stable enough to make surgery wise.

 Age changes how much risk I accept.
-A 22-year-old with fast temple recession is not the same as a 38-year-old with a stable pattern for many years.
-The younger patient may still be revealing the final direction of hair loss.
-The older patient may have a clearer pattern, stronger planning information, and a more predictable surgical target.
+A 22 year old with fast temple recession is not the same as a 38 year old with a stable pattern for many years.
+The younger scalp may still be revealing the final direction of hair loss.
+The older case may have clearer planning information and a more predictable surgical target.

 Old photos matter.
 Family history matters.
 Crown condition matters.
 Miniaturization behind the corners matters.
 A single front selfie can show the visible recession, but it cannot show whether the hair behind the proposed temple line is strong enough to support the result later.